Lower-bounding entanglement with nonlocality in a general Bell's scenario: Supplementary note 3. Examples for bounding trace-distance entanglement

-We also note that our lower-bound could be {already} tight for some Bell's scenarios.
+By the first example, we show that The lower bound in terms of Bell violations for trace-distance measure of entanglement could be asymptotically tight.
 Let us consider {the $\{n, 2, 2\}$ Bell's scenario}, namely, {$n$ parties, two measurements per party and two outcomes per measurement}.
-When the total number $n$ of {parties} is odd, the Mermin-Ardehali-Belinskii-Klyshko (MABK) inequality~\cite{PhysRevLett.65.1838, PhysRevLett.67.2761, ABelinski, PhysRevA.46.5375} can be cast into (see Methods)
+When the total number $n$ of {parties} is odd, the Mermin-Ardehali-Belinskii-Klyshko (MABK) inequality~\cite{PhysRevLett.65.1838, PhysRevLett.67.2761, ABelinski, PhysRevA.46.5375} reads